Matte13/CompTIA-Security-Exam-Guide-Material-Questions/README.md

 Instead, it serves to clarify and reinforce key concepts, offering a deeper understanding of the exam objectives, backed by official sources and practical advice to help you succeed on your first attempt.
 I aim to make these notes accessible to everyone.

 If you find them helpful, your support through comments or contributions is always appreciated, it enables me to continue creating high-quality study materials.
-Check this post like and comment with your experience or just to thank the author: linkedin.com/in/matteoschirinzi
+Check this post, like and comment with your experience or just to thank the author: [linkedin.com/in/matteoschirinzi](https://linkedin.com/in/matteoschirinzi)

 Thank you for your support and good luck on your journey to earning the CompTIA Security+ certification!